Non-Fiction

 Wednesdays, 7pm-8pm

-July 1: How the Declaration of Independence Made America
+July 1: National Treasure: How the Declaration of Independence Made America by Michael Auslin

-July 15: The Shocking Crimes That Shaped Abraham Lincoln
+July 15: Murder on the Mississippi: The Shocking Crimes That Shaped Abraham Lincoln by Saladin Ambar

-July 22: Angelica Schuyler in a Time of Revolution
+July 22: Angelica: For Love & Country in a Time of Revolution by Molly Beer

-July 29: The Moment That Changed the Women’s Movement
+July 29: Liberation Summer: The Moment That Changed the Women's Movement and the Future of American Politics with Micki McElya

-August 5: Lady Bird Johnson’s Trailblazing 1964 Campaign Train
+August 5: You Can’t Catch Us: Lady Bird Johnson’s Trailblazing 1964 Campaign Train and the Women Who Rode with Her by Shannon McKenna Schmidt

-August 19: Samuel Alito and the Triumph of the Conservative Legal Movement
+August 19: Revenge for the Sixties: Sam Alito and the Triumph of the Conservative Legal Movement by Peter S. Canellos

-August 26: The Partisan Life of Abraham Lincoln
+August 26: Boss Lincoln: The Partisan Life of Abraham Lincoln by Matthew Pinsker

-September 9: The Triangle Shirtwaist Tragedy and the Origins of Modern Charity
+September 9: Fire in the Heart of the City: The Triangle Shirtwaist Tragedy and the Origins of Modern Charity by David Conrad-Pérez

 What's special about the Bryant Park Reading Room?